jekk0/jwt-auth/README.md

 ```

-### Customize JWT clock
+### Customize leeway

-If there is a need to generate JWT tokens while considering the time zone or to
+If there is a need to generate JWT tokens while taking leeway into account, you can achieve this
-modify the time-related parameters of the token in any way, you can achieve this
-by replacing the default binding.
+by replacing the default `JwtClock` binding.
 This allows you to customize how timestamps, expiration times,
 or issued-at claims (iat, exp, nbf) are handled within the token.

 ```shell
 php artisan make:provider CustomJwtClock